Understanding and Getting Ahead of Product Support Issues

 This was how the team first started using RapidMiner, they were able to quickly improve data preparation and other ETL-type work.
 And initially, that was the extent of their usage of the RapidMiner platform, the team was essentially automating work people were already doing.
 Still, this was important an first step.

 An example of this was the translations process.
 With RapidMiner, the team could easily create workflows that allowed its unstructured data, in 26 different languages, to be routinely translated for easier interaction and analysis.
-The power of the RapidMiner platform was already shining, even in these simple, initial applications.
+The power of the RapidMiner data science platform was already shining, even in these simple, initial applications.

 RapidMiner helps bring machine learning to bear